terra-money/docs/docs/How-to/Terra-Station/Testnet.md

+# Use the Testnet

+The testnet is the testing environment for the Terra network.
+Use the testnet to simulate transactions.

 ## Step 2.
 Get testnet Luna

 1. In the bottom left corner of Terra Station, switch **Mainnet** to **Testnet** .